Compare car insurance for business use

 This applies whether the vehicle is owned by the business or owned privately.

-Different types of business car insurance
+What are the different types of business car insurance?

 If you're running an occasional workplace errand in your car or visiting clients, you won't need the same level of insurance as someone who uses their car commercially, such as a taxi driver.

-However, there are still different levels of commercial car insurance and you need to make sure you have the right cover in place.
+However, there are still different levels of commercial car insurance, and you need to make sure you have the right cover in place.

 Employers need to have procedures in place to ensure that all vehicles (irrespective of who owns them) that are used for work purposes conform to road traffic law, are safe and properly maintained, and are fit for purpose